 The Berlinale, also known as the Berlin International Film Festival, is a film festival held every year in Berlin, Germany.
 The Berlin Film Festival was founded in 1951; the celebration has been held every year since 1978.

 One of the biggest attractions during the Berlin International Film Festival is the European Film Market.
-The European Film Market is an event that is held at the same time as the Berlinale and is known for being a significant industry meeting for international films.
-The event serves as a place for distributors, film buyers, producers, financiers an co-production companies to find the next movie, star, or filmmaker.
+The European Film Market is an event that is held at the same time as the Berlinale and is known for being an important industry meeting for international films.
+The event serves as a place for distributors, film buyers, producers, financiers, a co-production company to find the next movie, star, or filmmaker.
 The Berlinale Talents also includes a series of lectures and workshops.

-More than 4,200 journalists attend the event, and some high-profile productions, A-list movie stars, and celebrities attend the event.
+More than 4,200 journalists attend the event, and some high-profile productions, A-list movie stars, and celebrities visit the exhibition.

 Hong Kong International Film Festival